Alex is established as one of the most successful players of her generation in women’s soccer – with success at national and international level.

 While the decision to go vegan was ethical, Alex has also noticed benefits in terms of injuries.

-Morgan, who has been prone to injury in the past, recently told the podcast Hurdle:
+Morgan, who has been prone to injury in the past, told the podcast Hurdle:

 “I’m knocking on wood right now, but I haven’t had a serious injury [since her last, which was before going vegan] and I credit that to my diet.
 I feel better all around, I feel like I have great energy, I feel like I’m sleeping really well, I feel like I’m just more clear-minded and not as reliant on caffeine as before.”
 She’s also seen a drop in her bad cholesterol and found she recovers more quickly.

 Unsurprisingly, Alex has a demanding training regime.
-It includes time in the gym, on the training pitch, yoga, running and spin classes.
+She spends time in the gym, on the training pitch, yoga, running and spin classes.

 “I try to push myself a little every day.
 For me, it’s doing 10 more seconds of whatever I’m working on.
 So if I’m on the treadmill sprinting my butt off or doing a grueling core workout, I think to myself, ‘You can do 10 more seconds, and you’ll be that much mentally stronger.’
 After a while, those 10 seconds add up!”